algattik/DataSpaceConnector/terraform.md

 - For **Environment Name**, type `Azure-dev`.
 - For **Name**, type any name.

-### Configure Terraform scripts
+### Configure Terraform settings

-Provided shell scripts wrapping Terraform commands take their configuration from a file named `.env` that should not be committed into the repository.
-Copy and adapt the settings file to your environment:
+The shell scripts that wrap Terraform commands take their configuration from a file named `.env` that should not be committed into the repository (though the file should be shared across developers in your fork).
+Copy and adapt the example settings file to your environment, following the comments in the file:

 ```bash
 cp .env.example .env